 - Eat foods high in tryptophan

-- Do not watch scary movies or action shows right before bed
+- Do not watch scary movies or action shows right before bed (if they interrupt your sleep)

 - Drink a herbal infusion to help you sleep 2 hours before sleeping